flokoe/bash-hackers-wiki/docs/howto/getopts_tutorial.md

     itself, but that isn\'t mandatory.
 Joining the option and option argument into a single argument `-f/etc/mybackup.conf` is valid.
 -   `-r` depends on the configuration.
-In this example, `-r` doesn\'t take arguments so it\'s a standalone option like `-x`.
+In this example, `-r` doesn\'t take arguments so it's a standalone option like `-x`.
 -   `./foo.txt` and `./bar.txt` are remaining arguments without any
     associated options.
 These are often used as **mass-arguments**.
 For example, the filenames specified for `cp(1)`, or arguments that